jimmy-little/jimmy-little.github.io/_posts/writing/2018-11-18-apple-antitrust.md

 But, that was a long time ago.
 Online delivery of software is mainstream, and 30% may be a bit high these days.
 It should be noted that Microsoft and Google's app stores also keep 30%, but they are not part of this case.

 Why?
 Because Microsoft and Google allow users, once they set certain permissions, to "side load" apps.
-Side loadoing an app is a way for users to load an app directly from the developer without going through any sort of third party.
+Side loading an app is a way for users to load an app directly from the developer without going through any sort of third party.
 There are serious security risks involved in side-loading, but if you have a trusted developer and are careful, it can be a good way to try things that aren't necessarily "app store approved", and it allows the developers to keep more of their profits.